 View Executive Committee biographies.

 Norman A. Dupont

-Susan Floyd King
+Susan Margaret Floyd

-Susan Floyd King is special counsel in Jones Walker LLP’s Real Estate Practice Group as a member of the Environmental team.
-King focuses her law practice on environmental law, especially in the areas of permitting, enforcement and compliance.
-She advises clients on issues related to regulatory requirements under state and federal law.
-King's experience includes matters related to natural resource damage assessment under the Oil Pollution Act, regulatory requirements under the Clean Water Act, the Clean Air Act, RCRA, CERCLA and TSCA, including issues associated with citizen suits, and recent initiatives by state and federal agencies, especially in the area of environmental justice.
+Susan Margaret Floyd is a senior (environmental) counsel at Entergy Services, Inc. Floyd's experience includes matters related to natural resource damage assessment under the Oil Pollution Act, regulatory requirements under the Clean Water Act, the Clean Air Act, RCRA, CERCLA and TSCA, including issues associated with citizen suits, and recent initiatives by state and federal agencies, especially in the area of environmental justice.

-King received her undergraduate degree at the University of the South in Sewanee, TN, her Masters of Education in Gifted Studies at Mississippi University for Women, and her Juris Doctorate degree from Mississippi College School of Law.
+Floyd received her undergraduate degree at the University of the South in Sewanee, TN, her Masters of Education in Gifted Studies at Mississippi University for Women, and her Juris Doctorate degree from Mississippi College School of Law.

 Channing J. Martin

 Channing J. Martin is Chair of the Environment and Natural Resources Group at Williams Mullen in its Richmond, Virginia office.
 He has practiced environmental law for more than 35 years, and he regularly represents clients, including manufacturers, electric utilities, foundries, petroleum companies and trade associations, in connection with permitting, compliance and enforcement matters before regulatory agencies and in federal and state court.